knutzk/kTheTex-bundle/README.md

 ## To Do List

-A to-do list is included in the documentation that can be generated with the `kTheTex-bundle.dtx` file.
-If you have anything that should be added to these templates -- suggestions for improvement or bug reports -- please contact the package author or submit a pull request.
+A list of open issues can be found on the [github pages](issues/).
+If you have anything that should be added to these templates, suggestions for improvement or bug fixes, you should check the list of open issues first.
+If you can't find anything related there, feel free to open a new issue yourself -- or submit a pull request, of course. :>